 After my check-in, I was called to a nap.
 I opened my door to the patio and blocked open the door for some of the salt air.
-The rooms here have many options to include mountain views, ocean views, and so much more.
+The rooms here have many options including mountain views, ocean views, and so much more.

 Once I woke, my stomach reminded me that I had not eaten for almost 24 hours.
 So I headed towards Tropics Bar & Grill.
 I had the Wagyu Brisket as the main dish and it was perfect.
 Great food that made up for not eating for almost 20 hours.
 It felt like making up lost time and opportunity.

-I had missed the sunset, but with my sleep being altered with my nap, I again set an alarm, this time for a sunrise on the beach tomorrow.
+I had missed the sunset, but with my sleep being altered by my nap, I again set an alarm, this time for a sunrise on the beach tomorrow.

-Wow, just absolute beauty of mother nature.
-The sunrise and sunsets in Hawaii will cause you to have a faith just by the impact these amazing scenes of nature can make you feel.
-No matter where you are spiritually, seeing a sunrise on the beach in Hawaii stirs your soul.
+Wow, just the absolute beauty of mother nature.
+The sunrise and sunset in Hawaii will cause you to have faith just by the impact these amazing scenes of nature can make you feel.
+No matter where you are spiritual, seeing a sunrise on the beach in Hawaii stirs your soul.
 I can see why some who have experienced this view have moved to the islands, or simply refused to leave.